 Society for Marketing Professional Services

-Tyler serves on the board of directors of our local SMPS Chapter.
+Tyler is a Past Board of Director for the local SMPS San Francisco Bay Area Chapter.
 He is honored and delighted to be a part of this team of dedicated marketing pros.
-The Society for Marketing Professional Services is a community of marketing and business development professionals working to advance industry best practices and develop business relationships for their A/E/C companies.
+The Society for Marketing Professional Services (SMPS) is a community of marketing and business development professionals working to advance industry best practices and develop business relationships for their A/E/C companies.
 SMPS offers members professional development, leadership opportunities, and marketing resources to enhance their careers.

 American Institute of Architects, Redwood Empire

 Tyler is honored to give back to our A/E/C community in the North Bay having served on the board of directors.
 Our local chapter of the national AIA helps the architectural community by providing professional development, continuing eduction, local and national advocacy, and design awards.
 As an architectural photographer, Tyler brings the perspective of an outsider with an understanding of the industry, and an appreciation for the challenges that face our local architectural firms.

 Tyler has had the honor and the pleasure of serving on the board of Rebuilding Together Petaluma for the past 5 years.
 RPT helps Petaluma’s most vulnerable homeowners age in place by keeping their homes safe, warm, and dry.
 RTP typically serves homeowners who are disabled and/or very old and have no family or community to help with home upkeep and repair.
 Improvements include anything from replacing a leaking roof, plumbing and electrical repairs, to accessibility modifications like replacing stairs with a ramp, and installing grab bars in a bathroom.
 The loyal donors and tireless volunteers who continue to give so much to those in need through RTP exemplifies the generous spirit of Petaluma and the inspiring community of neighbors who live here.